-Approximately 85% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2016.
-A third of certified personnel in the School District have 21 years or more of experience resulting in salaries at the highest possible state pay level.
+Approximately 89% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2017.
+Thirty-two percent of certified personnel in the School District have 21 years or more of experience resulting in salaries at the highest possible state pay level.
 With such personnel heavy expenses, it is difficult to offset mandated expense increases such as TRS and health insurance premium expenses.
-The School District consistently evaluates how funds can be spent smarter and more effectively to ensure that Emanuel County students receive a quality education from effective personnel.
+The School District consistently evaluates how funds can be spent intentionally and more effectively to ensure that Emanuel County students receive a quality education from effective personnel.

-The School District's millage rate for fiscal year 2016 was 13.734.
-The net digest was relatively flat during fiscal years 2016 and 2015.
-The net digest for fiscal year 2016 was \$451.0 million, which produced approximately \$450,437 per mill for the School District.
-As shown in Table 3, property tax and sales tax are responsible for covering 23% of the School District's costs.
+The School District's millage rate for fiscal year 2017 was 13.734.
+The net digest was relatively flat during fiscal years 2017 and 2016.
+The net digest for fiscal year 2017 was \$451.0 million, which produced approximately \$451,093.00 per mill for the School District.
 It is anticipated that this pressure to provide local monies to meet mandated educational requirements and operational costs will continue.

 The most significant challenge facing the School District is the relative uncertainty regarding how School Districts will be funded moving forward.
-The General Assembly is in the process of exploring new funding formulas that would likely cement in the austerity reductions received annually and change the way personnel salaries are calculated.
 It is uncertain at this point what type of financial impact these changes might have on the School District's finances.

 The School District continues to be financially stable as the fund balance continues to exceed the state's benchmark.
 Even during the recent recession the School District was able to increase the fund balance.
-The School District did pass a budget in fiscal year 2017 to provide additional resources available at the school site level to align to our strategic initiatives.
-The better use of Education Special Purpose Local Option Sales Tax (ESPLOST) funds to fund textbooks and school busses has allowed the general fund balance to accumulate beyond the maximum amount allowed by the State of Georgia, which is 15% of the past fiscal year's operating budget.
+The School District did pass a budget in fiscal year 2018 to provide additional resources available at the school site level to align to our strategic initiatives.
+The better use of Education Special Purpose Local Option Sales Tax (ESPLOST) funds to fund textbooks and school busses has allowed the general fund balance to accumulate beyond the maximum amount allowed by the State of Georgia, which is 15% of the subsequent fiscal year's operating budget.
 This has allowed the School District to prepare for future state and federal revenue reductions and to absorb the continued rising employer-funded benefit costs.
 The voters of Emanuel County approved an extension of the ESPLOST on the November 2016 ballot to be collected between July 1, 2017 and June 30, 2022.

-The School District's Superintendent has aligned the School District's overall strategic plan, school improvement plans, and Central Office department plans to ensure stakeholders are on the same page from the Boardroom to the classroom.
+The School District's superintendent has aligned the School District's overall strategic plan, school improvement plans, and Central Office department plans to ensure stakeholders are on the same page from the Boardroom to the classroom.
 The School District became a Strategic Wavier System and entering into a new performance contract with the Georgia Department of Education.